barimale/RubiksRaceGame/README.md

 ![Solution.jpg](./results/Solution.jpg)
 # TODOs
 Modify method for board generation - to have 4 items per each color and 1 transparent field.
-For now, it is random, so sometimes You need to restart game couple of times to have the board solvable.
+Currently it is random, so sometimes You need to restart game couple of times to have the board solvable.